▶️ Ten MX13 motocross riders place 1st at Arenacross Nationals

 “Homan MX13 helps us a lot, and we’re lucky we live so close to his facility that we can just go there like after school or whenever he does ride days like Saturday, Sunday type deals,” said 14-year-old Jace Hamrick.

-After working towards permits and coaching certificates, the dream of county-approved classes in his backyard became a reality in October, and kids say they are reaping the benefits.
+After working towards permits and coaching certificates, the dream of county-approved classes in his backyard became a reality in October.
+Kids say they are reaping the benefits.

 “That made me go from like not being able to do anything really safely to now if I’m going to do something, I know how to do it safely and in a controlled like manner and everything like that,” said 17-year-old rider Zach Francies.